FIND OUT HOW MUCH YOU CAN

 Now that you know how to calculate a total insurance loss for your car insurance, it’s time to find a trusted insurance provider.
 To get free quotes from top providers in your area, enter your zip code below.

 Our experts rated GEICO as the best overall auto insurance provider.
-The company earned a score of 9.5 out of 10.0 for industry reputation.
-It rounded out its scores with 9.0s across the board in the customer experience, cost, and coverage categories.
+The company earned a score of 9.8 out of 10.0 for industry reputation.
+It rounded out its scores with an 8.5 for coverage, 9.4 for cost, and 9.0 for customer experience.

 GEICO is known for providing excellent coverage at affordable prices.
 The company offers several unique add-ons, including mechanical breakdown insurance and rideshare insurance.

 While Progressive did not earn the top overall score, our experts still rate the company very highly.
-Progressive earned a 9.5 for reputation, a 9.5 for coverage, and an 8.5 for cost and customer experience.
+Progressive earned a 9.1 for reputation, a 9.0 for coverage, a 9.3 for cost, and an 8.9 for customer experience.
 We named the company the best for high-risk drivers.

 Oftentimes, large insurance providers are unwilling to work with high-risk drivers.
 Fortunately, Progressive specializes in doing just that.
 The company also offers various discounts and coverage for custom parts and equipment.